- Describe how energy is carried by waves and the relation of wave energy to features associated with the shoreline

 12.2.4 Human impact on coastal beaches

 Sand for longshore drift and beaches comes from rivers flowing to the oceans from inland areas.
 Beaches may become starved of sand if sediment carried by streams and rivers is trapped behind dams.
 To mitigate this, beach replenishment may be employed where sand is hauled in from other areas by trucks or barges and dumped on the depleted beach.
-Unfortunately, this can disrupt the ecosystem that exists along the shoreline by exposing creatures to foreign sandy material and foreign microorganisms.
-Humans can also be impacted by replenished beaches.
-Visitors to replenished east coast beaches found munitions and metal shards in the sand which had been brought from abandoned test ranges from which the sand had been dredged .
+Unfortunately, this can disrupt the ecosystem that exists along the shoreline by exposing native creatures to foreign sandy material and foreign microorganisms and can even bring in foreign objects that impact humans on replenished beaches.
+Visitors to one replenished east coast beach found munitions and metal shards in the sand which had been brought from abandoned test ranges from which the sand had been dredged .

 Another approach to reduce erosion or provide protected areas for boat anchoring is construction of a breakwater, an offshore structure against which the waves break, leaving calmer waters behind it.
 Unfortunately, this means that waves can no longer reach the beach to keep the longshore drift of sand moving.
-The drift is interrupted, the sand is deposited in the quieter water, and the shoreline builds out, eventually covering the structure with sand .
+The drift is interrupted, the sand is deposited in the quieter water, and the shoreline builds out forming a tombolo behind the breakwater, eventually covering the structure with sand .
 The image shows this result at the breakwater constructed by the city of Venice, California in an attempt to create a quiet water harbor.
 The tombolo behind the breakwater is now acting as a large groin in the beach drift.

 12.2.5 Submarine Canyons